This page may contain affiliate links. Learn More.

 If your kids are absent but still planning to come back, talk to parents.
 Tom Copeland, childcare advocate for home daycares is clear that you can’t force parents to pay during crisis times when they aren’t sending their kids unless your contract says they must pay during extended crisis times.

 Talk to them.
 Explain that you can’t keep your business afloat if they don’t pay and ask them if they would.
 If they can’t, that’s understandable.
 They may not be earning income right now.
-Both of my absent kid’s parents are paying me so far and it’s a huge blessing.
+Both of my absent kid’s parents are paying me so far and it’s a huge blessing and help for home daycare providers.

 Help with food for family childcare providers